PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![arp cache A after](images/image-20.png)

-><cite>Clearing A's ARP cache to try to send the packet again but with A's cache empty as per requirement:</cite>
+><cite>Clearing A's ARP cache to try to send the packet again but with A's cache empty, as per requirement:</cite>

 ![clearing A cache](images/image-21.png)